 We have heard a lot of raves regarding the magic of the online custom shirt.
 Running anywhere from about $50 to infinity, online tailoring works like this: you enter your measurements, pick fabric and other details, and they custom cut a shirt to your body.
-Sonia at Qwear makes some recommendations regarding adjustments you can make: take the waist in a little, bring the hips out a little, and (if you’re short) make sure they cut the tails a little shorter than usual.
+Sonny at Qwear makes some recommendations regarding adjustments you can make: take the waist in a little, bring the hips out a little, and (if you’re short) make sure they cut the tails a little shorter than usual.
 Lifehacker has recommendations here for stores.

 Finally, we all know this: our community is the greatest resource.
 Where do you go?
 How do you fix your fit problems?
 Any recommendations we missed?

 * You know all these words are a sham, right?
 When I say “man’s dress shirt,” just imagine me saying “the shirts you find in the department meant for bodies assigned male at birth.”
 When I say “woman’s dress shirt,” imagine me saying “the shirts you find in the department for bodies assigned female at birth.”